How to Structure pytest-geo for Large Shapefiles

-A scalable spatial test repository must isolate heavy binaries from version control, enforce deterministic fixture lifecycles, and align with established Geospatial QA Fundamentals & Architecture.
-The following structure decouples test logic from raw data while maintaining strict reproducibility:
+A scalable spatial test repository must isolate heavy binaries from version control, enforce deterministic fixture lifecycles, and align with the conventions in Geospatial QA Fundamentals & Architecture.
+The following layout decouples test logic from raw data while keeping reproducibility strict:

 project-root/